Wildfires, evacuations across California’s Los Angeles: What we know

 How many people have been killed in the LA wildfires?

-On Wednesday morning, Los Angeles County Fire Chief Anthony Maroney said two fatalities had been reported in the Eaton fire as well as a “high number of significant injuries to residents” in the Palisades blaze.
+On Wednesday morning, Los Angeles County Fire Chief Anthony Marrone said two fatalities had been reported in the Eaton fire as well as a “high number of significant injuries to residents” in the Palisades blaze.

 A fire official told local television station KTLA that one female firefighter had suffered a head injury in the Palisades fire.